Welcome to

 Session 3: Metagenomics Data Analysis and Applications

-KEYNOTE 3: K3.
-Strain and SNV-level resolved microbial genetic diversity in human health and disease
+K3.
+Strain and SNV-level resolved microbial genetic diversity in human health and disease — Jingyuan Fu (University Medical Center Groningen)

 Session 4: Computational Tools and Algorithms for Microbiome Analysis